1947

 a prolific career from the construction of many of the buildings at the University of New Mexico

-to a vast amount of Santa Fe work to even private homes.
+to a vast amount of Santa Fe work, even private homes.
 He is said to be responsible for the

-“renovations” always to adhere to an authentic Santa Fe ambiance and visual character.
+'renovations' always adhering to an authentic Santa Fe ambiance and visual character.
 John is

 also responsible for one of the most famous landmarks in the Southwest this being the 1929